harold-js/harold-website/src/docs/guides.md

   <meta name="twitter:image" content="{{twitterImage}}" />
 ```

-In the end, everything is compiled to standard .html starting from the page file as a root file for html output.
+In the end, every page file is compiled to standard `.html` output.

 Read more in the Handlebars docs: [https://handlebarsjs.com/guide/](https://handlebarsjs.com/guide/)

 ## Markdown files

-Every single Markdown file is compiled into a separate .html file located in the `posts` directory (or different one if there is custom config file).
-The directory structure within `posts` is preserved in the output, so nested posts will maintain their subdirectory paths in the generated URLs.
-Every file defines a couple of parameters at the top of the file.
-It uses the Front Matter approach (Embedded YAML structured data at the top of Markdown documents).
+Every Markdown file is compiled into a separate `.html` file located in the `posts` directory, or in a different directory if you configure one.
+The directory structure inside `posts` is preserved in the output, so nested posts keep their subdirectory paths in generated URLs.
+Every file defines a few parameters at the top using front matter, which is YAML-style structured data embedded at the top of a Markdown document.

 ```markdown
 ---